What are statins?

-LDL is a dangerous type of cholesterol.
-LDL can form deposits known as plaques on the walls of arteries.
+LDL is a dangerous type of cholesterol because it can form deposits known as plaques on the walls of arteries.
 These plaques can rupture and form clots.
-Clots can block blood flow to the brain and cause a stroke.
-If the clot blocks blood flow to the heart, it can cause a heart attack.
+Clots in turn can block blood flow to the brain and cause a stroke.
+If a clot blocks blood flow to the heart, it can cause a heart attack.

-Is There a Link?
+Is there a link?

-Statins and omega-3s are both well-established medications proven to help lower cholesterol and improve heart health.
-If you’re wondering whether it’s safe to combine the two for maximum effect, rest assured.
+Statins are well-established medications proven to help lower cholesterol and improve heart health.
+Omega-3s may also have a role.

-Researchers suggested that a therapeutic strategy using this combination might be beneficial for people with an increased risk of cardiovascular disease.
+A therapeutic strategy using this combination might be beneficial for people with an increased risk of cardiovascular disease.
 More research on the potential protections that the combination of omega-3s and statins could provide is needed, however.

-How to Add the Combination to Your Routine
+How to add the combination to your routine

 Statins are prescription drugs.
 Your doctor will decide whether you should begin statin therapy, as well as the type of statin and dosage that’s right for you.

-- a previous heart attack or stroke
+- a previous heart attack, stroke or other cardiovascular condition

 - cold-water fatty fish, such as salmon and tuna